Sandton: Tourism and retail hub

-A 55-floor mixed use building, The Leonardo, become the tallest building in all of Africa at the time 234 m following its completion in 2018, but has since been replaced by other taller buildings.
+A 55-floor mixed use building, The Leonardo, became the tallest building in all of Africa at the time 234 m following its completion in 2018, but that distinction has since been claimed by other taller buildings.

 Sandton Central Management District

 The central business area of Sandton is divided into three City Improvement Districts, which have a unified identity called the Sandton Central Management District, branded as Sandton Central.
 This district is responsible, using additional funds levied on its behalf by the municipality, for the provision of additional services.
 The Sandton Central Management district provides additional cleaning, law enforcement, beautification and planning services to the area it services.

 Geography

 Sandton is located approximately 16 kilometres north of the Johannesburg CBD, bordered by Midrand to the north, Johannesburg to the south, Randburg to the west and Alexandra to the east.

 Transport

 Gautrain

 Sandton houses the flagship station of the Gautrain rapid rail link.
 The station is located on the corner of West Street and Rivonia Road.
-The system has direct connections to OR Tambo International Airport and an inter-city commuter service from Pretoria through Rosebank to Johannesburg Park Station Sandton's associated Gaubus network comprises direct routes to Fourways, Gallo Manor, Randburg and Rivonia.
+The system has direct connections to OR Tambo International Airport and an inter-city commuter service from Pretoria through Rosebank to Johannesburg Park Station.
+Sandton's associated Gaubus network comprises direct routes to Fourways, Gallo Manor, Randburg and Rivonia.
 People can also connect busses and travel to many parts of Centurion, Marlboro, Parktown, Rosebank and Pretoria using the service.